 Want something fun to do while you wait for World of Color?
-Check out the Fun Wheel Challenge.
-Just join the PierGames WiFi network from your mobile device and play the game within your device's web browser.
-Beginning 45 minutes before the show, play along with guests with Mickey's Fun Wheel as your giant game board.
-If you win, you get to control the lights on Mickey's Fun Wheel right from your phone!
+Check out the Color Wheel Challenge.
+Download the Play Disney Parks app from your mobile device, thenbeginning 15 minutes before the show, play along with guests with Pixar Pal-A-Round as your giant game board.

 Want Reserved Seating?

 There is room for approximately 4,200 guests to view World of Color from the Paradise Pier area.
 Please note - this is standing room only.
 In spite of its size, this area gets crowded very easily, as World of Color is quite popular.
 We recommend getting a reserved location to view the show.
 There are a few ways to do this.

 Guests can get a FASTPASS in the morning for the evening's show(s) at the FASTPASS terminals around the corner from The Little Mermaid-Ariel's Undersea Adventure or on the Disneyland App.
 There are a limited number of FASTPASSES available and you will get an assigned time to view the show.
 Guests with FASTPASSES can view the show from Paradise Gardens Park in various distinct areas, delineated by color.
 Guests without FASTPASSES will need to view the show from the boardwalk area and will only see the ‘back side’ of the show.
 These are mostly obstructed view locations.

 World of Color Dining Packages